Echelon, Hero Version?

 I was thinking the other day about how much I appreciate HERO System from an engineering standpoint.
 Pretty much everything mechanical is quantized, with explicit relationships between power and limitations, and character complications.
 I realized it might be a useful tool for designing Echelon talents, if things line up, so I decided to take a look.

 Echelon talents nominally grow in value linearly with tier.
-That is, an Expert talent (third tier) is worth about three times as much as a Pre-Basic talent (first tier).
+That is, a Veteran talent (third tier) is worth about three times as much as a Basic talent (first tier).
 Cornerstone and capstone talents are actually slightly better than common talents (cornerstone, common, and capstone talents stack between types, but multiple common talents providing similar effects don’t), but this a minor effect here.
 For this analysis I can treat them as being the same value.

 This means that higher-tier powers can be more powerful (exponentially higher Active Cost) if they are more limited, or grow more linearly but be more reliable and/or available.
 This seems pretty good so far.
 Given the standard talent slot allocations (and equating cornerstone and capstone talents to common talents), this gives the table below.